Healthy Homes Assessment Mahora

 Draught Stopping Mahora

-Draughts increase the likelihood of low temperatures inside households.
-A draughty house will cost more to heat, meaning wasting energy and increased bills.
+Draughts increase the likelihood of dropping temperatures within households.
+A humid home will cost more to heat, which completed jobs in wasting energy and resulting in higher bills.

 What are unreasonable gaps and holes?

-If you are able to feel external air entering or the sound of a clear draught emanating from a gap or hole and you are able to feel it, it is most likely a gap or crack that requirements sealing in any way.
-Cracks and gaps that are large should be permanently stopped.
-Cracks that are greater than 3mm and allow air in or out from the house need to be sealed.
-In the case of an open fireplace isn’t used it may cause draughts and should be shut off.
-Property managers and landlords are responsible for making sure that these draughts are stopped as far as imaginable.
+If you can feel external air getting in, or see an unobstructed draught coming out of a hole or gap, then it’s likely a crack or hole which needs sealing in any way.
+Large cracks and gaps should be sealed permanently.
+Gaps greater than 3mm that allow air in or out of the house require to be sealed.
+For example, if an open fireplace is not in use, it may cause draughts and should be shut from.
+Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent possible.

-You don’t need to block off gaps or holes in the building.
-For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure when the household gets warmer and cooler, so that they can still be shut and opened, rather than sticking.
-We will inspect all doors and windows as part of our Healthy Homes assessment of your rental property.
+You don’t require to block gaps or holes in the building.
+For example, tiny gaps around windows and doors could be necessary to allow for movement within the structure when the household warms and cools so that they can still be closed and opened rather instead of being stuck.
+We will check all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections